Behind the cliff

 The tunnel continues into the volcanic crater wall in a perfectly straight line for 124.5 metres (408 ½ feet), maintaining its narrow width and a height of about 1.8 metres.
 There are centuries of crystalline deposits on the floor, so the height is now somewhat reduced from the original.
 At the entrance, where the excavators dug down to bedrock, the height is about 2.5 metres (Over 8 feet).

 The South Stub

-The first feature of note we encounter on entering the tunnel is a short side tunnel to the left (south), mentioned in passing by Doc Paget but left un-named.
-In recent discussions with two living members of Doc’s Paget’s original archaeological team from the late 1960s and early 1970s, we have been calling this feature among ourselves the South Stub, for want of a better description.
+The first feature of note we encounter on entering the tunnel is a very low short side tunnel to the left (south).
+It was mentioned in passing by Doc Paget, but left un-named.
+For want of a better description, we have been calling this feature among ourselves the South Stub.
+The shelf beyond it once had a Roman pipe sitting on it.

 You are here

 Behind the Original Entrance

 We find ourselves looking at the pipe behind The Original Entrance.
 The pipe has a cemented drainage lip.
 It’s more likely that condensation from the Roman bath dripped out of here than that steam went in.

 The point where the tunnel originally started is clearly visible within the Great Antrum.
 In the Roman phase arched tiles supported the unstable material of the later rockfall.The top picture shows the junction where the original entrance into sold rock meets Roman structure after rockfalls.